 Mars Reconnaissance Orbiter example

 The Mars Reconnaissance Orbiter Clock Distribution System (MRO CDS) must have sufficient resolution and accuracy to capture its own clock on the order of microseconds.
 The DSN must use more accurate ERT measurements on the order of microseconds, and use a potentially mission specific statistical processing function to reduce the data to a SCET/ERT correlation table.
+The Mars Reconnaissance Orbiter contains the UHF radio Electra, which is a telecommunications package that acts as a communications relay and navigation aid for MRO and for future Mars spacecraft to support navigation, command, and data-return requirements.